gohugoio/hugo/docs/content/content/archetypes.md

 ## Scaffolding Content

-Archetypes aren't limited to defining default front-matter.
+Archetypes aren't limited to defining default front matter.
 They can also be used to define a default structure for the body of Markdown documents.

 For example, imagine creating a `review.md` archetype for the purpose of writing camera reviews.
-This is what the front-matter for such an archetype might look like:
+This is what the front matter for such an archetype might look like:

 ```toml
 +++